chessapig/chessapig.github.io/teaching/Coloumb/index.markdown

 ### 3/1
 *Speaker:*  Che Shen \\
-*Topic:* Hyperkahler geometry through supersymmetry\\
+*Topic:* Supersymmetric field theory via superspace\\
 *Notes:*  \\
-*Summary:* We introduce the hyperkahler quotient, and how it arises from supersymmetry.
-Followes  [Hyperkahler metrics and supersymmetry](https://link.springer.com/article/10.1007/BF01214418).
+*Summary:*

+We will introduce sigma model and leverage superspace formulation to construct supersymmetric field theories with 2 or 4 supercharges, following [Freed, Five Lectures on Supersymmetry](https://bookstore.ams.org/view?ProductCode=FLS).
+We will discuss the relationship between Kahler manifolds and SUSY field theories.